derhuerst/db-rest/readme.md

 [**API Documentation**](docs/readme.md)

 > [!IMPORTANT]
-> The [DB HAFAS API is currently not available](https://github.com/public-transport/hafas-client/issues/331), and it seems like it has been shut off permanently.
-We're considering changing `db-rest` to use [`db-vendo-client`](https://github.com/public-transport/db-vendo-client), please follow [Issue #60](https://github.com/derhuerst/db-rest/issues/60) for updates.
-> You can also use [`db-vendo-client`](https://github.com/public-transport/db-vendo-client) yourself as a replacement, it covers most of the use cases served by `db-rest`, but [the underlying APIs seem to have a **much lower rate limit**](https://github.com/public-transport/db-vendo-client/issues/10). ⚠️
+> The [DB HAFAS API is currently not available](https://github.com/public-transport/hafas-client/issues/331), and it seems like it has been shut off permanently. `db-rest` now uses [`db-vendo-client`](https://github.com/public-transport/db-vendo-client) as a backend.
+It covers most of the use cases served by `db-rest`, notably except for `/stops/reachable-from` and `/radar`.
+Please also note some further limitations and caveats over in the readme and documentation of [`db-vendo-client`](https://github.com/public-transport/db-vendo-client).
+Also, [the underlying APIs seem to have a **much lower rate limit**](https://github.com/public-transport/db-vendo-client/issues/10). ⚠️ Hence, make sure [that you cannot obtain the data needed for your use case in a more efficient manner, e.g. using the available GTFS feeds](docs#why-not-to-use-this-api).

 ![db-rest architecture diagram](architecture.svg)